rladies/rladiesguide/content/comm/conferences/index.en.md

 ---
-title: "R-Ladies Conference Sessions"
+title: "R-Ladies Conference Participation"
 menuTitle: "Conferences"
 weight: 110
 ---

-R-Ladies participates in conference sessions such as contributed talks, panel discussions, networking events, and booths to increase awareness of our organization.
+R-Ladies participates in conference sessions such as contributed talks, panel discussions, networking events, poster presentations, and booths to increase awareness of our organization.

 ## Organizing a conference event